PoliticalGraveyard.com

 Sachs, Alex — of San Diego, San Diego County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 2004.
 Still living as of 2004.

 Sachs, Alice (1905-1997) — of Manhattan, New York County, N.Y.
 Born in Kansas City, Jackson County, Mo., December 18, 1905.
 Democrat.
-Candidate for New York state assembly from New York County 9th District, 1956, 1958, 1960; candidate for New York state senate 20th District, 1962; delegate to Democratic National Convention from New York, 1964, 1980, 1984; Presidential Elector for New York, 1976.
+Candidate for New York state assembly from New York County 9th District, 1956, 1958, 1960; candidate for New York state senate 20th District, 1962; delegate to Democratic National Convention from New York, 1964, 1980, 1984; candidate for Presidential Elector for New York.
 Female.
 Jewish.
 Member, Americans for Democratic Action; League of Women Voters; B'nai B'rith; Urban League; Phi Beta Kappa; American Civil Liberties Union; NAACP.
 Died at the Hallmark Nursing Centre in North Granville, Washington County, N.Y., March 29, 1997 (age 91 years, 101 days).
 Burial location unknown.

 Sachs, Bonnie See Bonita Sachs

-Sachs, Herbert — of Bellmore, Nassau County, Long Island, N.Y.
+Sachs, Herbert (b.
+1929) — of Bellmore, Nassau County, Long Island, N.Y.
+Born in New York City (unknown county), N.Y., February 22, 1929.
 Democrat.
-Member of New York state assembly from Nassau County 5th District, 1965; defeated, 1965.
-Still living as of 1965.
+Lawyer; member of New York state assembly from Nassau County 5th District, 1965; defeated, 1965.
+Jewish.
+Member, American Bar Association.
+Still living as of 1967.

 Sachs, Kathleen R. — of Georgetown, Essex County, Mass.
 Republican.
 Candidate for Massachusetts state house of representatives Eighteenth Essex District, 2002.
+Female.
 Still living as of 2002.

 Sachs, Morris B. — of Chicago, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Sachs, Robert — of Fairbanks, Fairbanks North Star Borough, Alaska.
 Democrat.
 Delegate to Democratic National Convention from Alaska Territory, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Sachs, Stephen H. (b.
 1934) — of Baltimore, Md.
 Born in Baltimore, Md., January 31, 1934.
-Son of Leon Sachs and Shirley (Blum) Sachs.
 Democrat.
 U.S. Attorney for Maryland, 1967-70; Maryland state attorney general, 1979-87.
 Jewish.
 Still living as of 2001.

 Sachs, Theodore (b.
 1928) — of Michigan.
 Born in 1928.
 Democrat.
 Candidate for University of Michigan board of regents, 1961.
 Still living as of 1961.

-SACHTER (Soundex S236) — See also CATHERS, CHAREST, CHATTERS, DURRWACHTER, PACHTER, SACHTJEN, SACHTLEBEN, SARCHET, SCATURRO, SCHACHTER, SCHLACHTER, SCOOTER, SCUTERO, THURWACHTER, WACHTER.
+SACHTER (Soundex S236) — See also CATHERS, CHAREST, CHATTERS, DURRWACHTER, PACHTER, SACHTJEN, SACHTLEBEN, SARCHET, SCATURRO, SCHACHTER, SCHLACHTER, SCOOTER, SCUTARI, SCUTERO, THURWACHTER, WACHTER.

 Sachter, Buck See Leon D. Sachter